wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.sh"><strong>python-samples.sh</strong></a> is a Bash shell script which <strong>installs</strong> It installs <a target="_blank" href="https://wilsonmar.github.io/python-install">all the utilities and run folders the Python program needs</a>.
 Also, calls for human manual authentication (such as az and gcloud login) are done before invoking the Python program.
 The script was developed on macOS.
 TODO: Adaptation and testing on Linux & Windows.

+   For users of HashiCorp Vault, the shell file installs and runs (in background) a Vault Agent as a localhost "webapp-through-agent" proxy to <a target="_blank" href="https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent/caching#using-auto-auth-token">cache responses</a> from a  corporate Vault server, in order to both reduce network traffic and automate lease renewals.

-   The shell file copies file <tt>python-samples.env</tt> in the repo to the user's $HOME folder (if it's not already there) for customization (user's email address, etc.).
+   The shell file also copies file <tt>python-samples.env</tt> in the repo to the user's $HOME folder (if it's not already there) for customization (user's email address, etc.).
 This is so secrets in cannot be pushed back into the public cloud.

+* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/vault-agent.hcl"><strong>vault-agent.hcl</strong></a> is accessed by the local HashiCorp Vault Agent (running <a target="_blank" href="https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent/caching/">persistant caching of leased secrets</a> locally).

 * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.env"><strong>python-samples.env</strong></a> stores key/value pairs our Python program retrieves into variables that <a href="#FeatureFlags">control program execution</a>.
 More about this below.